Q: What jobs are available in the sports industry?

 Q: What is the price of a subscription to your Member Services section?

 A: Subscription to the Member Services section is very reasonable.
 We charge $12.95 for 30 days; $29.95 for 90 days and just $49.95 for a full year.
 We also offer a special five day trial for only $3.95.
 We offer the trial, because we want to make our service practically risk free.
 We are fully convinced you will think a membership is an excellent value.
-If you are even remotely considering spending some time working in one of Alaska's fishing industries, a subscription to our Members Service is well worth the price.
+If you are even remotely considering working in the sports industry, a subscription to our Members Service is well worth the price.

 Annual memberships expire 365 days after registration.
 Annual memberships do not automatically renew.
 Five day, 30-day and 90-day memberships do automatically renew at 30 day intervals until cancelled by the member.